 Ever since the IPL exploded onto the 20-over scene in 2007, the competition has maintained its position as the biggest and best domestic cricket tournament on the planet.

-The multi-faceted nature of 20-over cricket makes the IPL an incredibly exciting and dynamic league to bet on, online.
-And whether you’re betting on individual performances, team scores, match results, or tournament standings, Betway online has it all.
-You can even bet in-play as the match is happening.
+The versatile nature of 20-over cricket makes the IPL an incredibly exciting and dynamic league to bet on, online.
+And whether you’re betting on individual performances, team scores, match results, or tournament rankings, Betway online has it all.
+You can even bet in-play while the match is happening.
+What’s more is that you can also Cash Out while the match is still on.

 Our website is constantly updated with the best and latest odds on a huge number of IPL betting markets.
 That’s because our specialist cricket traders are at the cutting edge of IPL betting, adjusting markets in real-time, in order to provide you with the most generous in-play odds.

-And if you’re watching IPL games live, our betting app makes IPL in-play betting simple, with up-to-the-minute markets adjusted to account for every twist and turn of the match.
+And if you’re watching IPL games live, our betting app makes IPL in-play betting simple, with up-to-the-minute betting options adjusted to account for every twist and turn of the match.

 Eight teams compete in the IPL, each representing a different Indian city.
 The 2021 competition sees the Chennai Super Kings, Delhi Capitals, Kings XI Punjab, Kolkata Knight Riders, Mumbai Indians, Rajasthan Royals, Royal Challengers Bangalore and Sunrises Hyderabad swinging it out against each other.
 Each team will play each other twice (home and away) in a league format, before the top four teams enter the play-offs.
 The top two teams at the end of the league phase play each other in one qualifier, and the third placed teams plays the fourth placed in another qualifier.
 The winner of the first qualifier automatically qualifies for the final.
 Then the loser of the first qualifier then plays the winner of the second qualifier in the Eliminator round.
 The winner of this match qualifies for the final.

 The current IPL champions are the Mumbai Indians, who defeated the Delhi Capitals by five wickets in the spectacular 2020 final.
-Mumbai are the most successful team in IPL history, having claimed the title five times.
+Mumbai Indians is the most successful team in IPL history, having claimed the title five times – whose fearsome line-up features the likes of Rohit Sharma, Hardik Pandya, Jasprit Bumrah and Quinton de Kock, all retained from last season.

 The 2021 IPL auction saw South African Chris Morris become the most expensive player in the league’s history, with the Rajasthan Royals paying Rs 160.5 million to bring the batsman back to the team he played for in the 2015 IPL.